-- The mineral processing, consisting of
+- The mineral processing, consisting of two stage crushing, ball mill grinding, dry magnetic separation, and fine grinding of zinnwaldite concentrate, has shown to be very robust.

-- o jaw crusher

-- o cone crusher

-- o ball mill

-- o dry magnetic separation, and

-- o fine grinding

-is very robust.
 The lithium recovery was above 90 % for both the 20 t test work of the PFS (94 %) and the 50 t test work of the FS (92 %).
-The lithium recovery assumed in the FS is 92 %.

-- The pyrometallurgy test work has confirmed a robust roasting recipe consistently achieving > 85 % lithium extraction in the leach. - The hydrometallurgical test work confirmed, that impurity removal successfully reduced calcium and magnesium contaminants in the pregnant leach solution (PLS).
-The precipitation by adding potassium fluoride has resulted in a battery-grade lithium fluoride with 99.5 % purity with a recovery rate of 95 %. - The overall recovery rate from ROM to end product (LiF) is 76 %.
+The lithium recovery assumed in the FS is 92 %. - The pyrometallurgy test work has confirmed a robust roasting recipe consistently achieving > 85 % lithium extraction in the leach. - The hydrometallurgical test work confirmed that impurity removal successfully reduced calcium and magnesium contaminants in the pregnant leach solution (PLS).
+The precipitation by adding potassium fluoride resulted in a battery-grade lithium fluoride with 99.5 % purity with a recovery rate of 95 %. - The overall recovery rate from ROM to end product (LiF) is 76 %.